-I waited until autumn came and last Saturday I climbed till the top of Berlin Siegessäule or Victory column.
-Surrounded by Tiergarden.
+Surrounded by Tiergarden, I climbed till the top of Berlin Siegessäule or Victory column.
 The column is a symbol of the city for more than 130 years.
 The site was relocated several times and was not always this western part of the city.

 Just as info.
 The “Victory Column” symbolizes the victory of Prussian troops over Denmark in 1864.

 I enjoyed the panoramic view and admiring Berlin and Brandenburg Gate from above, but I was mostly surprised by the exhibition at the first level.